 The County seeks to enter into an agreement for the needed provision of auctioneer services for used County vehicles, equipment and miscellaneous parts.

-Under this agreement, the County wishes to allow its partners to utilize these auction services.
+Under this agreement, the County wishes to allow its K-BID County partners to utilize these auction services.

 NOW, THEREFORE, in consideration of the mutual covenants and considerations hereinafter contained, it is agreed by and between the County and the Provider as follows: